TTFC Welfare and Safeguarding

 Anyone who has a concern about the welfare of a child or the behaviour of an adult towards a child or young person under 18 years of age in football, is required to refer it to The FA Safeguarding team.
 The team is staffed by professionals who are experienced in dealing with these concerns.

-However, to report a concern at our club please email one of our welfare officers listed above.
-Alternatively, you can email the FA safeguarding team directly.
+However, to report a concern at our club please complete the form on our welfare concerns page.

 Tackling racism and discrimination